-docker compose pluginFor CPU inference with small models (Llama 3.1 8B, Mistral 7B), a VPS with 4 cores and 16 GB RAM works well.
-Responses are slower than GPU but perfectly usable for personal use or a small team.
-For faster inference, a dedicated server with a GPU (RTX 4090 or A100) makes a huge difference.
+For CPU inference with small models (Llama 3.1 8B, Mistral 7B), a VPS with 4 cores and 16 GB RAM gets the job done.
+Responses are slower than ChatGPT but perfectly usable for personal use or a small team.
+For faster inference, a dedicated server with a GPU like an RTX 4090 or A100 changes everything.

-If Docker isn't already installed:
+If Docker isn't already on the box:

 bash